michael-petersen/ReflexMotion/posteriors/README.txt

-6   v_radial, the mean velocity in the radial direction 7   v_theta, the mean velocity in the colatitude direction 8   v_phi, the mean velocity in the azimuthal direction
+6   v_radial, the mean velocity in the radial direction 7   v_theta, the mean velocity in the colatitude direction 8   v_phi, the mean velocity in the azimuthal direction 9   log likelihood

+Each row of the posterior file is an output from a chain.
+The reader will generate the dictionary above.